 When the polyurethane has fully cured and hardened, then it can be sanded.
 Polyurethane is a thin finish so if you sand the coat of polyurethane before it has completely cured, you will risk damaging the coat.

 The curing process is complete when the solvent is completely evaporated from the paint particles.

 Related Read: Do You Need to Sand Between Coats of Polycrylic?

 Can You Apply Polyurethane Without Sanding?

 You shouldn’t apply polyurethane without sanding the surface first.
 This is because polyurethane is a clear finish.
-And, whatever imperfection is on the surface before applying the polyurethane, will still be obvious after the polyurethane has dried.
+And, if you don’t sand imperfections on the surface will show after the polyurethane has dried.

 You should also sand before applying polyurethane to get rid of any blemish, pencil marks, glue, or bumps on the surface.
 All of which can affect the application and curing process of the polyurethane finish.

 When you want to apply polyurethane over any surface, it’s always a good idea to sand the surface first.
 Either it’s a bare surface or a stained surface, the polyurethane wouldn’t come out fine and smooth if you don’t sand the surface first.